jayabhargavb/ai-health/ai-health/HealthAssistAI/README.md

 3. Add a symptom using the input form
 4. Tap "Analyze Symptoms"
 5. You should see the analysis screen with the loading animation
-6. After a short time, results should appear from the OpenRouter LLM analysis
+6. After a short time, results should appear from the analysis

 ## Troubleshooting